crmlatte/tp/docs/UserGuide.md

 * course: (Not yet implemented) Will filter by existing course codes.

 `FILTER_VALUE:`<br>
-* PROGRESS: an integer between 0 and 100.
+* progress: an integer between 0 and 100.
-* TEAM: must match an existing team name.
+* team: must match an existing team name.
-* COURSE: (Not yet implemented) must match an existing course value.
+* course: (Not yet implemented) must match an existing course value.

 #### Sort Options
 `SORT_TYPE:`<br>